Acetadote prices near Ashburn, VA

 What if I miss a dose of Acetadote?

 MISSED DOSE: If you are using this medication to treat lung disease and miss a dose, use it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Use your next dose at the regular time.
 Do not double the dose to catch up.
 If you are using this medication to treat acetaminophen overdose, it is important to take each scheduled dose as directed.
 If you miss a dose, contact your doctor right away to establish a new dosing schedule.

 STORAGE: Store at room temperature between 59-86 degrees F (15-30 degrees C) away from light.
 After opening the vial, store in the refrigerator between 35-46 degrees F (2-8 degrees C) and use within 96 hours (4 days).
 The solution may change to a light purple color.
 This is normal and will not affect how the drug works.
 Do not store in the bathroom.
 Keep all medicines away from children and pets.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.